|Law Summary||Ordinance on Packaging and Packaging Waste (88/2015) and Regulation on management of waste packaging

 Croatia's Ordinance on Packaging and Packaging Waste is a broad-sweeping law that covers stewardship policies for all types of packaging materials.
 The ordinance covers "all packaging and packaging waste...used for containing, keeping, handling, delivery, and representation of goods, from raw material to final products, from manufacturer to users and consumers."
-This includes containers used to hold beverages.
-While the law describes a detailed system for collecting and disposing of packaging waste, the information here will be limited mostly to the specific provisions for beverage containers.
+Beverage containers receive special consideration in the law, with their own fees and policies.

 Packaging manufacturers are required to produce reusable or recyclable packaging up to date with available technology, and keep the levels of heavy metals in their packaging below a certain level.
 All producers that generate more than specified amounts of material are required to pay the expenses of collection, disposal, and recovery of their products' packaging.
 The ordinance requires all packaging material to be reused or recycled, except "packaging waste for which there are no conditions for recovery, pursuant to the Waste Act and regulations adopted on the basis of this Act."

 Producers pay a variety of fees in to the Fund when placing packaging on the market: a disposal fee, a returnable fee, and a stimulative fee.
 Large stores with a square footage ≥200 square meters are required to take back packaging for products that they sell.
-Smaller stores (under 200 square meters) are not obligated to take back packaging.
-Sellers must report on the materials collected and refunds given every quarter, and are compensated from the Fund.
+Stores must report on the materials collected and refunds given every quarter, and are compensated from the Fund.
 They pass on the collected packaging material to authorized transporters/processors, and the Fund compensates these collectors.
 Alternatively, consumers may return their containers at reverse vending machines (RVMs).
 As of 2020, over 90% of all deposits are returned manually.

 Every quarter, beverage producers must pay three fees on the containers they introduce into the market: the Returnable fee, the Disposal fee, and the Stimulative fee.